 - Simplified SEO – Unlike your main website, your membership site pages are password protected and do not need to be optimized/indexed for Google search results, but may still affect the visibility of your content negatively if it is built on the same domain.

 - Better user experience: The theme you’re currently using on your main website may not be flexible enough to meet the needs of your membership website.
 With a subdomain, you can create the exact user experience you need for your courses and memberships.

 How To Set Up A Website on Your Subdomain

 A subdomain works nearly identical to a primary domain in terms of website setup.

-In the admin panel of your hosting provider, you will be able to install an SSL certificate on the subdomain, as well as install WordPress itself.
+In the admin panel of your hosting provider, you’ll need to install an SSL certificate on the subdomain, as well as install WordPress itself.

-Please refer to your hosting provider’s documentation and reach out to their tech support when setting this up.
+Please refer to your hosting provider’s documentation and/or reach out to their tech support when setting this up.

-Once completed, you can access the backdoor of your website at: SUBDOMAIN.YOURWEBSITE.COM/wp-admin
+Once completed, you can access the admin area of your website at: SUBDOMAIN.YOURWEBSITE.COM/wp-admin